luomus/laji-api/README.md

 ### Test

-*Hint*: The npm command works also with the aforementioned Docker container.
+*Hint*: The npm commands in the following examples work also with the aforementioned Docker container.
 These examples run `npm` directly for simplicity.

 #### Unit tests